subframe7536/kysely-unplugin-sqlite/README.md

-# kysely-unplugin
+# kysely-unplugin-sqlite

-Unplugin for Kysely to optimize bundled size
+Unplugin for Kysely and SQLite to optimize bundled size

 Trim kysely private properties and remove unsupported or unused methods